tfeb/tfeb-lisp-hax/README.md

 *Any* predicate works: the predicates and predicate combinators it comes with are just the ones I wrote.
 Many of the ones that don't exist don't exist because there already *are* predicates which match, for instance, keywords, or the empty list and so on.

+There arguably should be spread versions of many of these combinators, so if you have a list of predicates you could say, for instance `(all-of* preds)` rather than `(apply #'all-of preds)`.
+There might be in future.

 ### Package, module, dependencies
 `spam` lives in `org.tfeb.hax.spam` and provides `:org.tfeb.hax.spam`.
 It requires `simple-loops` and will attempt to load it if `require-module` is present.